xkollar/ocaml-core-openshift/README.md

-When you push for the first time, OPAM will be downloaded and installed and then OCaml compiler and couple of auxiliary packages will be downloaded and/or built (it was timing out if this was done during initial gear setup).
+When you push for the first time, OPAM will be downloaded and installed and then OCaml compiler and couple of auxiliary packages will be downloaded and/or built.
+(One might think that this should have been done during the application creation.
+However, compiler installation is rather lengthy process and it would have led to time-out thus causing inconsistent state.)

 Next step is installation of your application (it should be OASIS and OPAM enabled) followed by execution of binary `server`.
 That can be